Documentation Index

 Overview

-Techulus Cloud is a stateless container deployment platform built around three core principles:- Workloads are disposable: containers can be killed and recreated at any time.
+Techulus Cloud is a stateless container deployment platform built around three core principles:

 - Two node types: proxy nodes handle public traffic, worker nodes run containers.